pranavraja/imageresizer/README.md

 # Summary

-A simple JPEG image resizer service in Go.
-Uses [https://github.com/nfnt/resize](http://github.com/nfnt/resize).
+A simple image resizer service in Go.
+Supports JPEG and PNG, and uses [https://github.com/nfnt/resize](http://github.com/nfnt/resize).
 No caching (you could use a CDN in front of this for production).

 # Build